 - PACC members represent organizations in governments at all levels, public bodies and Crown corporations; industrial, insurance, and financial companies; small, medium and large businesses and consulting firms; trade and professional associations; law enforcement agencies; educational and healthcare institutions; as well as legal and accounting firms.

-PACC is the voice for privacy and access in Canada, and speaks on behalf of its members and other concerned Canadians, but neither represents nor advocates on behalf of individuals.
+PACC is the voice for privacy and access in Canada, and is uniquely positioned to effect change to strengthen the profession and uphold the highest standards of practice.
+PACC speaks on behalf of its members but neither represents nor advocates on behalf of individuals.

-As an educational and professional membership organization, PACC promotes high standards of competency and conduct among its members to advance the state of privacy and access across Canada.
-Members adhere to a Code of Conduct, and believe that good privacy, access and governance practices contribute to an organization’s ability to create value, be accountable, and meet legislated compliance requirements.
+- PACC members adhere to a Code of Conduct, and believe that good privacy, access and governance practices contribute to an organization’s ability to create value, be accountable, and meet legislated compliance requirements.

-- Provide and administer a professional certification program pursuant to defined national standards of competence, professionalism and proficiency
+- PACC offers an established and credible certification program based upon defined national standards of competence, professionalism, and proficiency